What is doggy daycare? ▽

-We can absolutely administer any oral medications your dog needs during their stay with us.
+We can absolutely administer any oral or topical medications your dog needs during their stay with us.
 We cannot however administer any injection or rectal medications.
 Please note that any and all medications (including supplements) must come in the original prescribed or manufactured bottle with your dog’s name and dosage written clearly.
 There is no charge for us to administer any medications.

 Do you walk the dogs? ▽